django/django/docs/getting-started.rst

 First Consumers
 ---------------

-When you run Django out of the box, it will be set up in the default layout - where all HTTP requests (on the ``http.request`` channel) are routed to the Django view layer - nothing will be different to how things worked in the past with a WSGI-based Django, and your views and static file serving (from
+When you first run Django with Channels installed, it will be set up in the default layout - where all HTTP requests (on the ``http.request`` channel) are routed to the Django view layer - nothing will be different to how things worked in the past with a WSGI-based Django, and your views and static file serving (from